Poland Visa – Types, Requirements, Procedure & Fees

 Polish Visa Extension

-If you wish to extend your stay in Poland, your visa can get extended.
-The condition being you meet all the criteria of the visa.
-For instance, you can stretch your student visa if you’re still a part of the university.
-But extending a Poland Schengen Visa is a tough task.
+If you wish to extend your stay in Poland, your visa can be extended.
+The condition is that you meet all the criteria of the visa.
+For instance, you can extend your student visa if you’re still a part of the university.
+But extending a Poland Schengen Visa is a challenging task.
 A tourist visa can only be extended in special situations, like:

 • Health-related issues